kettoleon/spring-ai-sandbox/README.md

 ```

 As we can see, the model I'm able to run is not doing a very good job.

-### Running Instructions

-Run the main application and observe the console output.

 ## Mixtenser